Te Reo Maori — the Maori Language

 My personal favourite phrase ever!
 Mainly used as a form of approval or acknowledgement that things are good.

-The following is a bigger list with some commonly used New Zealand slang and it's meaning.
+The following is a bigger list with some commonly used New Zealand slang and their meanings.

 Awesome — Fine, Excellent